atsign-foundation/at_demos/sshnp_docker_demo/README.md

 - replace `@sshnp` with your sshnp atSign (e.g. `@soccer99`)
 - replace `@sshnpd` with your sshnpd atSign (e.g. `@66dear32`)
 - replace `@sshrvd` with your sshrvd atSign (e.g. `@48leo`)
 - replace `deviceName` with the name of your device.
 This has to be the same throughout the rest of the scripts (e.g. `docker`).
-This is just an arbitrary string, so you can have some fun with it!
+This is just a string, so have fun with it!

 ```sh
 #!/bin/bash